 Became a customer with high hopes.
 Started off OK because I believed the empty promises. trouble started while trying to get my online account stated. spent 1/2 hour getting no where.
 Tried again 2 days later and when i spoke to technical support they told me there was a problem with the system.
 Told my banker Andy Hartman about the problems and he offered to send out checks for me to my payees from my account..
 Spent another 4 hours trying to get a repeat wire transfer set up.
 No one in technical support including the of the supervisor could solve the dept could fix the issue.
 Had enough and asked to be compensated for the wasted hours I spent no surprise it was refused and Andy and agreed to close the account not before reminding me he sent out the checks from my account which he seemed to want a medal for which just seemed like his job After not being able to send out funds from my online banking.
 Immediately after closing the account he emails me that I would have to change my direct deposits.
 I was expectinting deposits so I said let's keep the accounts opened until I could straighten out the direct deposit situation to which I was told to late.
 If he had explained this prior to closing the acct of course I would have waited.
 Again when told him of my frustration his response well I took care of paying the bills.
 Yes Andy you did your job in paying the bills when I couldn't because your system wasn't working and could not be fixed.
 I have heard anybody getting a medal for doing their job.
 Still working on fixing the direct deposit problems you caused. thanks for nothing!

-The Texas Ratio is an indicator of how much funds a bank has available compared to the total value of loans considered at risk.
-As of December 31, 2013 First Republic Bank had $57.69 million in non-current loans and owned real-estate with $4.31 billion in equity and loan loss allowances on hand to cover it.
-This gives First Republic Bank a Texas Ratio of 1.34% which is excellent.
+The Texas Ratio is an indicator of how much capital a bank has available compared to the total value of loans considered at risk.
+As of March 31, 2014 First Republic Bank had $55.31 million in non-current loans and owned real-estate with $4.65 billion in equity and loan loss allowances on hand to cover it.
+This gives First Republic Bank a Texas Ratio of 1.19% which is excellent.
 Any bank with a Texas Ratio near or greater than 100% is considered at risk.

-The Texas Ratio for First Republic Bank experienced no significant changes from 1.39% as of December 31, 2012 to 1.34% as of December 31, 2013, resulting in a positive change of 3.98%.This indicates that the balance sheet and financial strength for First Republic Bank has had no significant changes in recent periods.
+The Texas Ratio for First Republic Bank decreased slightly from 1.53% as of March 31, 2013 to 1.19% as of March 31, 2014, resulting in a positive change of 22.22%.This indicates that the balance sheet and financial strength for First Republic Bank has improved slightly in recent periods.

 |FDIC Certificate #||59017|